Locations:

-Your anterior pituitary is one of two lobes that make up your pituitary gland, which is a small, pea-sized endocrine gland located at the base of your brain.
-Your anterior pituitary is responsible for creating and releasing over six different hormones that affect many different bodily processes.
+Your anterior pituitary is one of two lobes that make up your pituitary gland, a key endocrine system gland.
+Your anterior pituitary is responsible for creating and releasing six hormones that affect many different bodily processes.

 Overview

-The anterior pituitary is the front lobe of your pituitary gland, which is a small, pea-sized gland located at the base of your brain below your hypothalamus.
-Your pituitary gland is a part of your endocrine system and controls the function of several other endocrine glands.
+The anterior pituitary, also called adenohypophysis, is the front lobe of your pituitary gland.
+This is a small, pea-sized gland located at the base of your brain, below your hypothalamus.
+It’s a part of your endocrine system and controls the function of several other endocrine glands.

 Advertisement